kolosseo/wp-publisharebot/README.md

 This plugin for WordPress will generate automatically an endpoint who is already set to work with [@publishareBot](https://t.me/publishareBot)

-To get more info about the service and the project, just visit the official [website](https://publishare.0x100.it)
+To get more info about the service and the project, just visit the official [website](https://publishare.0x100.it).

-utomagically share your Telegram channel posts on WP with @publishareBot